axelchalon/axelchalon.github.io/0-book-review/_posts/2024-10-23-shop-class-as-soulcraft-summary.md

 			* Repairmen are politically engaged, opposing throwaway culture.
 ^
 * Government-managed **public spaces externalize the responsibility to fix things, thereby suppressing proactivity** (as opposed to community spaces, e.g. Sering).
 For example, a leaking faucet.
-	- Community-managed spaces invite you to fix things in your realm, though you might not be their appointed custodian (× Non-ownership vs Communal ownership vs Single-point accountability ([The Toyota Way]({% link 0-book-review/_posts/2023-11-30-the-toyota-way-jeffrey-liker-summary.md %}#^single-point-accountability)) — e.g. public space vs community space vs a specific area within this community space)
+	- <a name="^communal-ownership"></a>Community-managed spaces invite you to fix things in your realm, though you might not be their appointed custodian (× Non-ownership vs Communal ownership vs Single-point accountability ([The Toyota Way]({% link 0-book-review/_posts/2023-11-30-the-toyota-way-jeffrey-liker-summary.md %}#^single-point-accountability)) — e.g. public space vs community space vs a specific area within this community space)
 		* **Hierarchical ownership** (realms of ownership as concentric circles); or alternatively **ownership as a spectrum** (within a community space): from things you are explicitly responsible for, all the way to things for which you have no relation to at all (× ["the blood of people conveniently far away"]({% link 0-book-review/_posts/2024-05-22-at-the-existentialist-cafe-sarah-bakewell-summary.md %}#^conveniently-far-away)).
 	* Just as one can be a master of one's own stuff, one can be **a master of one's own space** (e.g. one's own house, terrain).
 ^